pcardotatgit/Create_a_Webex_Team_Bot/readme.md

 Then go to your webex team client and create a new space.

-**Remark : You don't need to do the following if you want to interact with your Bot**
+**Remark : You don't need to do the following if you want to interact with your Bot.
+If so you can directly go to the Add some logic to your BOT - Create a webhook section**

 ![](img/webex_team_bot-4.gif)